medic/medic-docs/md/dev/translations.md

 ### Translating help pages

-This is done by providing md documents for each language, which isn't yet up and running.
-Ask for help.
+Because help pages are too large to manage easily through the standard translation mechanism, and we want to include lots of markup, help pages are translated by providing md documents for each language.
+This isn't yet up and running so ask for help.

 ### Translating configurations